 This record cover is one of the most iconic images in rock and roll history.
 The Prettiest Star is also one of the most famous Bowie’s songs.
 He dedicated this song to his future (ex) wife, Angela Barnett.

 Bowie once said that he performed this song over the phone to Angela.
 Mack Bolan, future Bowie’s rival, plays guitar on the song.
 Today, the record could be sold for $2,000.

 This red vinyl was exclusively distributed to those within the record company.
 Only 200 copies were ever printed.
 This rare record features “Hova’s Vittne” on side-A and “Tivedshambo” on side-B.

-This Swedish band was one of the most commercially successful musical group of all time.
-Moreover, this band consisted of two married couple.
+This Swedish band was one of the most commercially successful musical groups of all time.
+Moreover, this band consisted of two married couples.
 But, their marriages could not stand the pressure of fame.
-If your record survived the pressure of time you can easily sell it for $3,500.
+If your record survived the pressure of time, you could quickly sell it for $3,500.

 This classic and extremely rare record can sell for up to $4,000.
 There is a specific way to know if it’s a rare UK exported record.
 Check for the yellow and black Parlophone Records label.
 The catalog number is PPCS 7088.

-If you find the gold sicked on the back you can earn even more.
+If you find the gold sicked on the back, you can earn even more.
 ‘Abbey Road’ was the 11th studio album released by The Beatles.
-Originally, upon its release, it received mixed reviews, but today it’s celebrated as one of the greatest rock records ever made.
+Initially, upon its release, it received mixed reviews, but today it’s celebrated as one of the most significant rock records ever made.

 The King recorded this album after having a long break from recording.
 One day he just started jamming Arthur Crudup’s song “That’s All Right, Mama” and it caught the ear of producer Sam Phillips.